Daniel-Kav/sql-data-analytics-project/README.md

 This project is provided for educational purposes.
 You are free to use, modify, and distribute it as you wish.

 ---

-## Credits

-Created by [Your Name].
-Inspired by real-world bookstore data and designed for SQL learners.

----